Saturday Xfinity race at Dover: Start time, TV channel- NBC Sports

 STREAMING: Watch the race on the NBC Sports App.
 Click here for the link.

-FORECAST: The wunderground.com forecast calls for isolated thunderstorms with a high of 85 degrees and a 50% chance of rain at the start of the race.
+FORECAST: The wunderground.com forecast calls for partly cloudy skies with a high of 80 degrees and a 13% chance of rain at the start of the race.

 LAST RACE: Austin Cindric beat Brandon Jones to win the inaugural Xfinity race on the Daytona road course.